April 2, 2019

 Indiana students set to showcase classroom businesses at Purdue

-WEST LAFAYETTE, Ind. — Elementary and middle school students across Indiana will showcase businesses they developed through a Purdue University program that promotes entrepreneurship in the classroom.
+WEST LAFAYETTE, Ind. — Local elementary students will showcase businesses they developed through a Purdue University program that promotes entrepreneurship in the classroom.

-The Classroom Business Enterprise showcase will take place from 10:30 a.m. to noon April 12 in the Krannert Building's Krannert Drawing Room.
-The event will feature businesses started by students and teachers from schools in Lafayette, as well as statewide.
+The Classroom Business Enterprise showcase will take place from 10:30 a.m. to noon April 10 in the Krannert Building's Krannert Drawing Room.
+The event will feature businesses started by students and teachers from schools in Lafayette and Frankfort, Indiana.

 The event, which is free and open to the public, serves as a “market” where students display their products and business start-ups.
 Classrooms received funding, training and support from the Purdue Center for Economic Education, which coordinates the program and the annual showcase.
 The Indiana Council for Economic Education also provides support, helping to extend the program across Indiana.